mcv-m6-video/mcv-c6-2025-team1/week4/README.md

 - **Validation Set**: 6 cameras from S01 & S04, totaling 4,094 frames.
 - **Test Set**: 6 cameras from S03, totaling 13,517 frames.

-### Detector Selection
-We selected YOLO11x as our detector and trained the entire network using the training set.

 ### Annotation format
 To use the data with YOLO, we converted the annotations provided by the** AI CITY Challenge** into YOLO format.
 The conversion process involved:
 1. Reading the annotations from the Ground Truth file.